sarahlunette/microsoft_ai_agents/README.md

 buildozer android debug
 ```

+* Use OpenMTP to copy the generated `.apk` to your device (Downloads folder on a Google phone).
-Install the generated `.apk` on a device to test the mobile experience.
+* Install the APK to test the mobile experience.
+* **Important:** Modify the Cloudflare link in the app if the Colab API changes, then repackage and reinstall the APK.

 ---